ggjulio/mlx_opengl_tuned/README.md

-# Modified version of mlx.
+# A modified version of mlx.

 ## Default mlx events :
   __KEYPRESS__      = raise event when a key is press .